usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 angle and washout of the wing segment.
 Defaults to 0.

             "dihedral" : (float, array, or string, optional) Gives the dihedral of the wing segment.
+This is a solid-body rotation of the wing about the body x-axis.
 Defined the same as "twist".
 Defaults to 0.

             "sweep" : (float, array, or string, optional) Gives the sweep angle of the wing segment.
-Defined the same as "twist".
+Sweeping the wing is a shear tranformation, rather than a solid-body rotation.
+This means the amount of sweep will not affect the distance of the wingtip from the plane of symmetry.
+SweepDefined the same as "twist".
                 Defaults to 0.

             "chord" : (float, array, or string, optional) Gives the chord length of the wing segment.
 Defined the same as "twist".
 Defaults to 1.0.